otaviolsantana/solvate/manual/Stage1/README.md

    topology file.
 This means that, in the general case, it is possible to create the simulation box and its topology file from a single command line.

+   Several aditional options for adjusting packaging parameters are available.
+The complete list can be accessed from the help menu of the _packs_ program (just type the program name on the command line, without additional options).

-   For examples, visit the [GMDFF](https://github.com/otaviolsantana/solvate/blob/main/tutorials/1_GMDFF.md) and [PACKS](https://github.com/otaviolsantana/solvate/blob/main/tutorials/2_PACKS.md) tutorials page.
+   * For examples, visit the [GMDFF](https://github.com/otaviolsantana/solvate/blob/main/tutorials/1_GMDFF.md) and [PACKS](https://github.com/otaviolsantana/solvate/blob/main/tutorials/2_PACKS.md) tutorials page.

    « Previous topic | [MANUAL](https://github.com/otaviolsantana/solvate/tree/main/manual) | [Next topic](https://github.com/otaviolsantana/solvate/edit/main/manual/Stage2/) »